declancm/windex.nvim/README.md

 * Use `<leader>x{motion}` to save and quit the window (or kill the tmux pane) in the specified direction.
 * Use `<leader>;` to jump to the previous window (or tmux pane).
+* Use vim keymaps to create tmux panes.

 _Note: The {motion} keys by default are h, j, k and l, but can be replaced with the arrow keys.
 See 'Configuration' for details._